Iranian National Anthem Iranian history

 I've seen on some pages on the internet about the Qods units of the Iranian Revolutionary Guard.
 The word "Quods" is arabic name for Jerusalem.
 The name is purley religious, like many other things in Iran, now these days.
 There are no such "special units" with this name.
 I've personally seen boards with the name "Quads" over the top of some military installations and garisons around Iran, probably for blessing or solidarity purposes, I guess.

 It has 2 Marine divisions, each with their own Combat Frogman regiments .

 Special thanks to :

-Some of my former fellow officers who are currently in active duty and wish to remain unnamed
+Some of my former fellow officers and colleagues who are currently in active duty and wish to remain unnamed

 Please note : By clicking the below links, you'll leave http://iranianspecialforces.webs.com .

 - The official site of the Iranian Defense Industries

 - Movie about the Iran-Iraq war